 - social ability – more negative, more selfish, less empathy, difficulty resolving conflict.

-But as the kids grow older, we relax a little.
+As the kids grow older, we relax a little.
 We start to put sleep aside for other “more important things”, like the extra activities they want to fit into their day, that exam they need to study for, the assignment they forgot to complete, or that presentation for tomorrow.
 If something needs doing and time is short, sleep is the first thing that gets cut to make more time.

 In a bid to increase awareness of just how vital it is to get enough sleep – even for older kids, we had a workshop at school on “Waking Up to the Importance of Sleep”.
 The following are notes from the workshop including annotations from me.